rmoralesdelgado/website/content/all/website-template/index.md

 +++
 ```

-## Accessing Resources
-Accessing resources — i.e. calling files in a post — depends on the resource type: static (i.e. absolute) from the `/static` directory, or relative, located at post's current directory.

-This website has been designed to have each post in a unique subdirectory, `/content/../post/`.
-The post itself will be an `index.md` file located in such path and ad hoc content for a post can be organized in subdirectories, e.g. `/contents/projects/my-first-post/img/photo-1.jpg`.

-To access static resources, a file must be called using an absolute path whose root is at `/static`.
-For instance, a static picture can be accessed using `/my-photo.jpg`, or `/img/my-photo.jpg` (if its located at `/static/img/my-photo.jpg`).

-To access relative resources, a file must be called using a relative path to the post's `index.md` file.
-For instance, to access `/content/projects/my-first-post/img/photo-1.jpg`, one must call `img/photo-1.jpg`.
-Note that there is no `/` at the beginning — making it a relative path — and that `index.md` would be at the same level as the `img/` subdirectory.

 ## Headings with Anchors
 This website supports automatic anchors for headings — all headings (i.e. `h{2..6}`) will have a `#` next to the heading referencing the URL of the heading.
 These anchors have set to be invisible by default, and only visible when hovering.